EnigmaBridge/certbot-external-auth/README.md

         If set, enables handler mode.
 Commands are sent to the handler script for processing.
         Arguments are sent in ENV.

+--certbot-external-auth:out-dehydrated-dns
+        If handler mode is enabled, compatibility
+        with dehydrated-dns hooks is enabled
 ```

 ## Examples